 Interestingly, the one in pain believes these internal thoughts and conversations more than the outward verbals from loved ones.

 Suicidal thinking includes many self-talks and sometimes writing to express deep hurting feelings.

 I tried reaching out to various ones to talk.
 I wrote letters seeking for attention and love.
 No one had “time” for little me.
-So, for each attempt, I’d get a 16 0z glass fill it 1/4 orange juice and 3/4 vodka, gulp it down quickly and cut my wrists with a knife.
+So, for each attempt, I’d get a 16 0z glass fill it 1/4 orange juice and 3/4 vodka, gulp it down quickly and made painful marks on my wrist.

 Suicidal thinking builds into other actions, but there’s usually a ray of hope that enables the person to reach out for help.